Prayers for the Assassin: Plot summary

+The story's protagonist is Rakkim Epps, a Muslim and a veteran of the Fedayeen, the Islamic Republic's elite special forces.
+Epps is in love with Sarah Dougan, a young historian and niece of the Islamic Republic's head of domestic security, Thomas "Redbeard" Dougan.

+While researching the formation of the Islamic Republic, Sarah has discovered proof that it was in fact Muslim extremists working for the Wise Old One who launched the NYC and DC nuclear attacks.
+Sarah and Rakkim play a deadly cat-and-mouse game, attempting to stay ahead of the Old One's agents, particularly a sociopathic ex-Fedayeen assassin named Darwin Conklin.

+Sarah and Rakkim are ultimately able to publicize the truth, and the book ends on an optimistic note that the factions of the Islamic Republic will be able to step back from the brink and find common ground.

+In an epilogue, Rakkim confronts Darwin, killing him and almost dying in the process.
+He experiences a sense of religious peace and certainty, feeling the approval of an angel (Kiraman Katibin).

+Prayers for the Assassin forms the first part of a trilogy.
+The sequels are Sins of the Assassin and Heart of the Assassin.

 The New America

-After nuclear suitcase bombs completely destroy New York City and Washington D.C. and a dirty bomb irradiates Mecca the United States is split into four pieces.
+In the early 21st century, nuclear suitcase bombs destroyed New York City and Washington D.C. and a dirty bomb irradiated Mecca.
+The attacks are blamed on Israeli agents; the resulting backlash and high-profile celebrity conversions lead to a large portion of the country converting to Islam.
+The United States is divided by a civil war.

-The Islamic Republic comprises the west coast, southwest, and most of the Midwest.
-After the bomb attacks were revealed to have been done by Israeli agents and many celebrity conversions (including country star "Shania X") a large proportion of the country converted to Islam.
-The new country was founded as a beacon of light, but has failed to live up.
+Most of the country becomes a new Islamic Republic comprises the west coast, the southwest, the northeast and the most of the midwest.
 Civil liberties are severely curtailed with the first and second amendments removed and a Wahabi/Talibanesque religious police called the Black Robes gaining more and more power.

 Jews (blamed for the destruction of Washington and New York) are ostracized and Catholics have taken the role of second class citizens.
 The roads are falling apart, satellite communications are often down, and the I.R. lacks scientific growth, living off excess technology stored by the former United States.
 The U.S. military has advanced little, with modern technology the best it can produce, the main reason that the two main power countries Russia and China avoid an attack is the elite training of the Fedayeen corps.
 The Fedayeen are essentially the guards of the republic, mostly made up of converts and veterans of the civil war.
 They are loyal to the democratic Islamic government though they are constantly courted by the extremist Black Robes whose police force are bitter rivals of the Fedeyeen.
 Many landmarks and warships were renamed after Islamic figures, the best example being the renamed the USS Osama bin Laden or Seattle's football facility is called Khomeini Stadium.
 It is mentioned that the new government attempted to destroy Mount Rushmore, but gave up due to the sheer size of the monument.